kogosoftwarellc/open-api/packages/express-openapi/README.md

 ```

 Operations also get `args.dependencies` injected as
 `this.dependencies` on the function scope.
+This requires the operation
+function to be a named, non-anonymous, function.

 ```js
 // ./app.js